 There is no statute of limitations for addressing a complaint under university policy.
-Whether the individual moves forward with a complaint or not, confidential resources are made available to provide support.
+Whether the individual chooses to move forward with a complaint or not, confidential resources are made available to provide support.

 In a formal adjudication, OIEC staff interview the complainant (person alleging misconduct) and the respondent (person accused of misconduct) separately and provide each person notice and the opportunity to be heard throughout the process.
 The adjudication process also includes interviews with relevant witnesses and the identification, solicitation, and review of any documentation relevant to the investigation.
 Both a complainant and a respondent have the right to identify witnesses and provide other information relevant to the investigation.